quicwg/base-drafts/draft-ietf-quic-recovery.md

 client.

-Because the server could be blocked until more packets are received, the client MUST ensure the crypto retransmission timer is set if there is unacknowledged crypto data and MUST ensure the timer is set until it has 1-RTT keys.
+Because the server could be blocked until more packets are received, the client MUST ensure that the crypto retransmission timer is set if there is unacknowledged crypto data or if the client does not yet have 1-RTT keys.
+If the crypto retransmission timer expires before the client has 1-RTT keys, it is possible that the client may not have any crypto data to retransmit.
-If the timer expires and the client has no CRYPTO data to retransmit and does not have Handshake keys, it MUST send an Initial packet in a UDP datagram of at least 1200 bytes.
-If the client has Handshake keys, it MUST send a Handshake packet.
+The client MUST send a new packet to allow the server to continue sending data.
+If Handshake keys are available to the client, it MUST send a Handshake packet, and otherwise it MUST send an Initial packet in a UDP datagram of at least 1200 bytes.

 The crypto retransmission timer is not set if the time threshold
 {{time-threshold}} loss detection timer is set.
 When the crypto